davazp/lector/doc/tutorial.md

 you use, you will find some restrictions on how you can write your code.

-Let's say you have a function that returns the current user, like below
+Let's say you have a function that returns the language for the current user, like below

 ```javascript
 const config = {